AnirudhM1/Soundemic/README.md

 <h1> Welcome to Soundemic! </h1>
-<p> Soundemic is an Music-Player Web Application which allows you to listen songs online and add them into personalized playlists as per your requirements. </p>
+<p> Soundemic is an Music-Player Web Application which allows you to listen songs online and add them into personalized playlists. </p>

 <br>